cosmos/gaia/docs/modules/globalfee.md

 1. Transactions that contain only [message types that can bypass the minimum fee](#bypass-fees-message-types) may have zero fees.
 We refer to this as _bypass transactions_.
 Node operators can choose to define these message types (for each node) via the `bypass-fee-message-types` configuration parameter.

-2. If one of the entries in the global fees list has a zero amount, e.g., `0uatom`, and the corresponding denom, e.g., `uatom`, is not present in `minimum-gas-prices`.
+2. One of the entries in the global fees list has a zero amount, e.g., `0uatom`, and the corresponding denom, e.g., `uatom`, is not present in `minimum-gas-prices`.

 Additionally, node operators may set additional minimum gas prices which can be larger than the _global_ minimum gas prices defined on chain.